aszepieniec/stark-anatomy/docs/faster.md

 ## Fast Zerofier Evaluation

-The STARK trace length must be a power of 2.
-When this is the case, the composition polynomials will take the value 0 on all but one point of the power-of-two subgroup, and the matching zerofier has the form $\frac{X^{2^k} - 1}{X-1}$, which can be computed quickly by the verifier.
+The algorithms described above chiefly apply to the prover, whose complexity drops from $O(T^2)$ to $O(T \log T)$.
+Scalability for the prover is achieved.
+The verifier's bottleneck is the evaluation of the transition zerofier, which is in general a dense polynomial of degree $T$.
+As a result, roughly $T$ coefficients will be possibly nonzero, and since the verifier must touch all of them to compute the polynomial's value, his running time will be on the same order of magnitude.
+For scalable verifiers, we need a running time of at most $\tilde{O}(\log T)$.
+There are two strategies to achieve this: sparse zerofiers based on group theory, and preprocessed dense zerofiers.

+## Sparse Zerofiers with Group Theory

+It is an elementary fact of group theory that every element raised to its order gives the identity.
+For example, an element $x$ of the subgroup of order $r$ of the multiplicative group of a finite field $\mathbb{F}_ p \backslash \lbrace 0 \rbrace$ satisfies $x^r = x$.
+Rearranging, and replacing $x$ with a formal indeterminate $X$, we get a polynomial
+$$ X^r - X $$
+that is guaranteed to evaluate to zero in every element of the order-$r$ subgroup.
+Furthermore, this polynomial is monic (*i.e.*, the leading coefficient is one) and of minimal degree (across all polynomials that vanish on all $r$ points of the subgroup).
+Therefore, this sparse polynomial is exactly the zerofier for the subgroup!

+For STARKs, we are already using finite fields that come with subgroups of order $2^k$ for many $k$.
+Therefore, if the execution trace is interpolated over $\lbrace \omicron^i \vert 0 \leq i < 2^k \rbrace$ where $\omicron$ is a generator of the subgroup of order $2^k$, then the zerofier is equivalent to the rational expression
+$$ \frac{X^{2^k} - X}{X - \omicron^{-1}} \enspace .$$
+Performing the division gives
+$$ (X - 1) (X - \omicron) (X - \omicron^2) \cdots (X - \omicron^{2^{k}-2}) \enspace ,$$
+which is exactly the zerofier for $\lbrace \omicron^i \vert 0 \leq i < 2^k - 1\rbrace$ -- the missing point resulting from having only $2^k-1$ transitions.
+The verifier obviously does not perform the division because it turns a dense polynomial into a sparse one.
+Instead, the verifier evaluates the numerator sparsely and divides it by the value of the denominator.
+This works as long as the verifier does not need to evaluate the zerofier in $\omicron^{-1}$, which is precisely what the coset-trick of FRI guarantees.

+To apply this strategy, the STARK trace length must be a power of 2.
 If the trace is far from a power of two, say by a difference of $d$, then the verifier needs to evaluate a zerofier that has $d-1$ factors in the denominator.
 In other words, *the trace length must be a power of two in order for the verifier to be fast*.

-It is tempting to pad the trace until its length is the next power of 2.
+The solution is to pad the trace until its length is the next power of 2.
 Clearly this padding must be compatible with the transition constraints so that the composition polynomials still evaluate to zero on all (but one point) of the power-of-two subgroup.
-The natural solution is to use the apply the same transition function for a power of two number of cycles, and have the boundary conditions refer to the "output" whose cycle index is somewhere in the middle.
+The natural solution is to apply the same transition function for a power of two number of cycles, and have the boundary conditions refer to the "output" whose cycle index is somewhere in the middle.
 However, this design decision introduces a problem when it comes to appending randomizers to the trace for the purpose of leaking zero knowledge.
  - If the randomizers are appended after padding the trace, then the randomized trace does not fit into the power-of-two subgroup.
 In this case the interpolant must be computed such that:
    - over the power-of-two subgroup it evaluates to the execution trace; and
    - over a distinct domain it evaluates to the uniformly random randomizers.